MicrosoftDocs/fabric-docs/docs/data-engineering/library-management.md

 | **Jar** | Supported as custom library | Not supported |

 > [!IMPORTANT]
-> We currently have limitations on the *.jar* library.
+> There are currently limitations on the *.jar* library.
 >
-> - For Scala users, the *.jar* file, which overrides the built-in library with a different, can install successfully in environment but not effective for your Spark/Scala sessions.
+> - For Scala users, the *.jar* file, which overrides the built-in library with a different library, can install successfully in environment but isn't effective for your Spark/Scala sessions.
 The new *.jar* works fine in the sessions.
-> - For Python users, all *.jar* files are currently not supported in environment, they can install successfully in environment but doesn't effective in the PySpark sessions.
+> - For Python users, all *.jar* files are currently not supported in environment.
+They can install successfully in environment but aren't effective in the PySpark sessions.
 > - The *.jar* files can install at notebook [session level](library-management.md#manage-jar-libraries-through-in-line-installation) instead.

 ## In-line installation